Discover A Deeper Reason To Learn

 - Integrative Value – This is the facilitator of belonging.
 We learn so we can communicate and express ourselves.
 This is also the primary motivator of most ESL classrooms.
 Getting children prepared to join mainstream schooling as quickly as possible.
 A necessity, but also a huge stressor for both teacher and student.

 - Intrinsic Value – This involves the reward of learning a language because you enjoy the process.
 A student who revels in accomplishments and has a desire to learn for learning’s sake.
 This is what schools need but so often classes can lack (due to interference from value #1).

 - Instrumental Value – Putting language learning into practice.
 Engaging with a culture and using a new language to open doors and opportunities that can enrich a life personally.
 Essentially, learning by doing.

 Most teachers will agree that they have value 1 covered.
 It is the value of results, measured and graded.
 And while values 2 and 3 are a welcome addition to any class, they aren’t the primary motivator.
-Many ELL students don’t even know how to engage with these two values.
+Many ESL students don’t even know how to engage with these two values.
 But can flipping the emphasis on to intrinsic and instrumental values actually speed up integrative learning?

-How Does Edtech Enter The Conversation?
+How Does EdTech Enter The Conversation?

 So, how do we bring cultures together in a positive, engaging way?
 Well, first we have to think of all students as cultural beings.
 They absorb media, engage with stories, and very often have rich online lives, all in their native language.
 Creating a bridge means engaging with students through a shared cultural shorthand.
 And what is the fastest way to mainline culture in 2018?
 Technology.